 The Teacher Institute is the MCA’s most immersive and collaborative professional development program for educators.
 This free, year-long program is designed to help you investigate, plan, incubate, and implement innovative, contemporary curricula.
 The emphasis of the Teacher Institute is on supporting teachers in developing socially engaged art projects for the classroom.
 Socially engaged art uses artistic strategies to respond to issues of importance within a local community and is collaborative and participatory.

-Applicants must propose a concept or question they want to investigate using contemporary art during the summer residency; implement during the fall semester in the classroom and at the MCA through a field trip; and reflect upon through writing and the production of a shareable resource in the winter and spring.
+Applicants must propose a concept or question related to a local community issue that they want to investigate using contemporary art during the summer residency; implement during the fall semester in the classroom and at the MCA through a field trip; and reflect upon through writing and the production of a shareable resource in the winter and spring.
 Check out our new Teacher Resources website, developed by members of the MCA Teacher Institute, which serves as lasting documentation of teachers’ original projects.